silverpond/machine-learning-python-test/README.md

    in the context of TensorFlow, and the various operations that can be performed on them, and what their affect is.

+8. _Learning about Fully Connected Networks_: A tour through your own learning of how to build a few fully-connected networks in PyTorch or TensorFlow;
+   perhaps with some investigation into how many parameters they have as the input grows, or similar visual explanation of what is going on under the hood.

 ### Notes